Telenav/cactus/README.md

         </execution>
 ```

-The `clone` goal simply takes the origin and URL of the submodule root in whatever
+The `clone` goal simply takes the origin and URL of the workspace in whatever
 tree it is run in, and

   * Clones it into a new directory under `/tmp`